OpenBB-finance/OpenBB/website/content/terminal/portfolio/_index.md

 ![Rolling Beta of the Portfolio](https://user-images.githubusercontent.com/46355364/180178392-96efb6e1-60a1-4f76-92d8-434fb3637c21.png)

 This helps in understanding that, even though you achieved a superior return, this also came at a greater risk compared to that of the benchmark.
-With the available functionalities you can deep dive further in these results, e.g. by looking at the `summary` statistics:
+With the available functionalities you can further look into these results, e.g. by looking at the `summary` statistics:

 ```
 2022 Jul 21, 04:46 (🦋) /portfolio/ $ summary